PepperGo/AWS-Certification-Preparation/AWS Certified Developer - Associate/OnlineCourses/AWS Cloud Practitioner Essentials -Digital/Core Services.md

 - 1. Satisfy disaster recovery requirements
 - 2. Cutting down on latency by directing reads to a read replica closer to the user

+### Amazon DynamoDB
+#### What is DynamoDB?
+- Amazon DynamoDB is a fully managed NoSQL database service.
+- Store as many items as you want
+- Items may have differing attributes
+- Low-latency queries
+- Scalable read/write throughput(auto-scaling)

+#### Partitioning
+Table data is partitioned and indexed by primary key.
+Two ways to retrieve data:
+1. Query by key to find items efficiently
+2. SCAN to find items by any attribute(less efficient, as DynamoDB will scan through all the items in the table to find the ones that match your criteria)

+#### How to build Key
+1. You can set up a simple primary key based on a single attribute of the data values with a uniform distribution, such as the GUID or other random identifiers.
+2. Alternatively, you can specify a compound key, which will be composed of a partition key and a secondary key.

+#### Demonstration
+1. AWS Management Console -> Amazon DynamoDB -> Create DynamoDB table
+2. Create DynamoDB table
+3. Create items
+4. Query items